-The application process begins with an initial approach to the bank or mortgage broker for a no-obligation estimate or preliminary analyses.
+The application process begins by approaching the bank or mortgage broker for a no-obligation estimate or preliminary analyses.

 Following this initial assessment, the following process usually applies:

-1. Mortgage quote – After the initial assessment, if you wish to proceed you will receive a full mortgage quote within 24-48 hours.
+- Mortgage quote: After the initial assessment, if you wish to proceed, you will receive a full mortgage quote within 24-48 hours.
 There is normally a charge to prepare a formal quote.

-2. Submit application forms – The next step after receiving a formal quote is to complete the relevant application form and submit the necessary supporting documents.
+- Submit application forms: The next step after receiving a formal quote is to complete the relevant application form and submit the necessary supporting documents.

-3. Mortgage offer – If the mortgage is approved, you will receive a formal offer.
-Your broker will confirm the conditions of the offer and assist with the proceedings.
+- Mortgage offer: If the mortgage is approved, you will receive a formal offer.
+Your mortgage broker will confirm the conditions of the offer and assist with the proceedings.

-4. Valuation report – Once you have received a formal mortgage offer the bank will carry out a valuation of the property.
-If the valuation is at least the agreed purchase price and there are no legal issues relating to the property, the date and details regarding completion of the property purchase will be confirmed.
+- Valuation report: Once you have received a formal mortgage offer, the bank will carry out a valuation report of the property.
+If the valuation is at least the agreed purchase price and there are no legal issues relating to the property, the date and details regarding the completion of the property purchase will be confirmed.

-6. Completion – the Portuguese mortgage lender will arrange payment.
-Once the property and mortgage deeds are signed in front of the Portuguese Notary and all the associated fees and taxes have been paid you become the official new owner of the property.
+- Completion: The Portuguese mortgage lender will arrange the payment.
+Once the property and mortgage deeds are signed in front of the Portuguese Notary and all the associated fees and taxes have been paid, then you become the official new owner of the property.

-It is crucial that you provide all the most up-to-date documents at once to avoid delaying the process.
+Regarding the property and mortgage deeds and other important documentation, it is crucial that you provide the most up-to-date documents at once to avoid delays in the process.